• Skip to primary navigation

 Hanging Lake is a treasure in Glenwood Springs and totally worth planning a Colorado weekend getaway around.
 This gorgeous hike has become so popular that permits are required.

-Glenwood Springs is also an awesome place to stop and enjoy some of the best hot springs in Colorado.
+Glenwood Springs attractions include some of the best hot springs in Colorado.
 You have a couple of different hot springs to choose from, but Iron Mountain is always my go-to since it’s a little more sophisticated than Glenwood Hot Springs and has beautiful views along the banks of the Colorado River.

 Where to Stay in Glenwood Springs:

-The Rio Grande Bed & Breakfast offers a variety of accommodations in Glenwood Springs, from studio lofts downtown to cozy cabins to cute cottages on Red Barn Ranch.
+The Floradore House offers a variety of accommodations in Glenwood Springs, from studio lofts downtown to cozy cabins to cute cottages on Red Barn Ranch.

 7. Breckenridge

 Breckenridge offers epic skiing and snowboarding which makes it a perfect winter weekend getaway in Colorado.
-The charming mountain town is also great for strolling around and après ski shenanigans.
+The charming mountain town is also great for strolling around and après ski shenanigans, kind of like Winter Park.

 For a bonus quirky little adventure while in Breck, take a hike on Trollstigen Trail to say hi to the troll sculpture in the woods.
 You’ll also find some of the most scenic winter hikes in Colorado right around town.

 Road bikers will love the many paved (and dedicated) road biking trails in the area.
-Opt to bike around the Dillion Reservoir or even try your luck at peddling all the way to Vail.
+Opt to bike around the Dillion Reservoir or even try your luck at peddling to Vail.
 The uphill effort is worth the effort for the downhill rush!

 Local Tip: From Breckenridge, it’s really easy to explore nearby Frisco, Dillion, and Silverthorne too!
 Traffic builds quickly coming home on Sundays though, so plan to either be on the road and through the Eisenhower Tunnel before noon or stay late into the evening.